chataignault/gas_demand_forecast/README.md

 The training set spans 2009 to the end of 2019, with no missing values or erroneous data types.

+> [!TIP]
-There are 63 features related to wind, sun and temperature :
+> There are 63 features related to wind, sun and temperature

 | Name | Description |
 | ---- | ----------- |